Where Can You Find the Best Vineyards in Italy?

 We’d like to begin this list with an inarguably stunning corner of Italy: Tuscany.
 Widely regarded as the birthplace of the Renaissance and the home of some of the world's most influential characters, including the likes of Leonardo DaVinci and Galileo Galilei, Tuscany is world-renowned for its gorgeous, sprawling landscapes and architectural sites.
 For those who appreciate the art of fine wine, Tuscany also holds a reputation as being home to some of Italy’s very best vineyards.

-Famous for its wealth of fertile countryside, Tuscany produces increasingly sought-after favorites like the bold Brunello and effortlessly smooth Chianti, both made using Sangiovese grapes which are indigenous to the country.
+Famous for its wealth of fertile countryside, Tuscany produces increasingly sought-after favourites like the bold Brunello and effortlessly smooth Chianti, both made using Sangiovese grapes which are indigenous to the country.
 With vineyards stretching all the way from Florence to Grosseto, Tuscany offers a vast variety of locations and some of the very best wine tasting experiences.

 A prime location to add to your visit is the breathtakingly picturesque Tuscan village Montalcino, just south of Siena.
 The source of the world famous Rosso di Montalcino and Brunello di Montalcino wines, this idyllic hilltop town is a key destination for those looking to experience some of the very best wine tastings in Tuscany.